gamedevtech/PurpleprintKit/Readme.md

 ## Information:
 Project Name: Purpleprint Kit
-Current Version: 0.2.3
+Current Version: 0.8.0
 Author: David Palacios (Hevedy) <https://github.com/Hevedy>
+Trello: [Link][Trello]
 Work fine in Unreal Engine 4.6.1 & Urho3D 1.32.
+All content have been created by David Palacios (Hevedy) but the font for the text in textures are third-party [Roboto][Roboto].

 ## Overall Content:
-- More than 100 textures.
+- More than 300 textures (Include uncompressed files).
-- More than 120 materials.
+- More than 320 * 2 materials (For Unreal Engine 4 & Urho3D).
-- More than 10 basic 3D models in FBX & OBJ (Include source Blend files).
+- More than 40 basic 3D models in FBX & OBJ (Include Blender source files).
+- 3D reference models.
 - Patterns to create your custom textures.
 - Reference textures.
 - Entity textures.
-- Collisions, Triggers, Volumes textures.
+- Collisions, Triggers, Volumes textures...
 - Colors & basic materials setup in shaders.
 - Textures with color palettes to check the scene light & post process.
 - Chroma colors.
+- Shapes, letters & numbers textures.
 - Example maps.
 - Projects for Urho3D & Unreal Engine 4.